Shirtless Jason Kelce cheers on Travis, Chiefs with Taylor Swift after taking pregame shot with Bills Mafia - Yahoo Sports

 — NFL on CBS 🏈 (@NFLonCBS) January 22, 2024

-They certainly don't like seeing Jason wearing the colors of the Chiefs team that vanquished them in last season's Super Bowl.
-But family comes first, and Jason came through for his brother on Sunday.
-And he had a good time along the way.
+They certainly don't like seeing Jason wearing the colors of the Chiefs team that vanquished their squad in last season's Super Bowl.
+But family comes first, and Jason came through for his brother Sunday — and had a good time along the way.